Faust et Hélène

-Faust et Hélène is a cantata (or one-act opera) written by Lili Boulanger in 1913 to a libretto by Eugène Adenis.
-It is with this composition that Boulanger became the first female winner of the Prix de Rome for music, at only 19 years old, submitting this work for the final round of the competition.
+Faust et Hélène is a cantata (occasionally staged as an opera) written by Lili Boulanger in 1913 to a libretto by Eugène Adenis.
+It was written for the final round of the Prix de Rome music competition, which she then won, becoming the first woman to receive its first prize.

 Background

-Lili Boulanger's sister, Nadia Boulanger, applied to the Prix de Rome competition four times, attempting to win three times, but was never successful.
-In 1912 at age 18, Lili Boulanger entered the competition for the first time, reaching the final round but ultimately withdrawing due to illness.
-L. Boulanger reentered for a second time, with her cantata Soir sur la plaine for the first round and Faust et Hélène for the final round, finally winning the prize alongside Claude Delvincourt.
-Faust et Hélène was composed in four weeks, with no piano in a villa per competition rules.
+Boulanger's sister Nadia applied to the Prix de Rome competition four times and attempted to win thrice, though she never succeeded.
+In 1912, aged eighteen, Boulanger entered the competition for the first time, reaching the final round but ultimately withdrawing due to illness.

+The following year, she reentered, with her cantata Soir sur la plaine for the first round and Faust et Hélène for the final round, finally winning the prize alongside Claude Delvincourt.
+Per the competition's rules, Faust et Hélène was composed in a villa over a span of four weeks.
+During this time, Boulanger had no access to a piano or any musical instrument.

 Performance history

 Faust et Hélène received many performances during Boulanger's short lifetime.
 In modern times, the work has been recorded by the BBC Philharmonic and Kristiansand Symphony Orchestra (2013), and performed in concert by the Royal Stockholm Philharmonic Orchestra.

 In 2022, the work received a concert performance by the Radio Filharmonisch Orkest and a staged performance by the New Camerata Opera on a double-bill with Maurice Ravel's one-act opera, L'heure espagnole.
 The Lithuanian National Symphony Orchestra produced a concert performance of the work in 2023.